onurpe/astro-paper/src/content/blog/common-diseases-for-tomato-plants-and-prevention-tips.md

   - tomato
   - plant-disease
 ---
 Tomatoes are vulnerable to a wide range of pests and diseases, making it crucial to identify the cause of any issues with the plants.
-The Tomato Disorders page from Texas A&M provides a useful resource for recognizing the problem quickly and offering solutions.
 Whiteflies and hornworms are the most common pests found in tomato crops, along with flea beetles and aphids.
 Additionally, tomato plants are prone to blossom-end rot, which poses a high risk to their development.

 ## Table of contents